Diabetic Kidney Disease Risk Test

 Work with your physician to start kidney health management plan early (extending years of life).

-Try to slow the damage, transplant or lifelong dialysis.
+Try to slow the damage, and reduce the risk of lifelong dialysis or even transplant.

 1

-Take 2 minutes to answer a few questions about your health online.
-If you’re eligible, you can purchase your test today.
+Answer a few quick health questions online.
+If you're eligible, you can order your test right away.

 Individual using phone